tbrouns/paser/README.md

 #### Polytrode channels

 The number of channels of the polytrode should be indicated by `parameters.nelectrodes`.
-Each trial folder should then contain a number of CONTINUOUS files equal to the number of polytrodes multiplied by `parameters.nelectrodes`.
+Each trial folder should then contain a number of `continuous` files equal to the number of polytrodes multiplied by `parameters.nelectrodes`.

 #### Save directory